 Specific recommendations regarding herbs, topical preparations, diet and seasonal and daily routines can be given by an Ayurvedic expert who is experienced in Ayurveda Pulse Assessment.

-The traditional purification and detoxification therapies of Ayurveda, known as Panchakarma, are designed to loosen ama, toxins, and excess Vata, Pitta, and Kapha from the deep tissues, moving them to the digestive tract, and from there, eliminating them from the body.
+The traditional purification therapies of Ayurveda, known as Panchakarma, are designed to loosen ama, toxins, and excess Vata, Pitta, and Kapha from the deep tissues, moving them to the digestive tract, and from there, eliminating them from the body.

 Phone or Skype consultations are available with our Ayurvedic Wellness Expert.
 If you are spending more time at home during this period, let this be an opportunity to create a healthier life-style.
 To schedule a consultation, call, 800-864-8714.